harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 python create_dataset.py --dataset [sift-1B|bigann-1B|text2image-1B|msturing-1B|msspacev-1B|ssnpp-1B]
 ```
 To benchmark your algorithm, first create an algorithm configuration yaml in your teams directory called *algos.yaml.*  This file contains the index build parameters and query parameters that will get passed to your algorithm at run-time.
-Please look at this example *t3/faiss_gpu/algos.yaml.*
+Please look at this example *t3/faiss_t3/algos.yaml.*

 Now you can benchmark your algorithm using the run.py script:
 ```
-python run.py --t3 --nodocker --definitions t3/[your_team_name]/algos.yaml
+python run.py --t3  --definitions t3/[your_team_name]/algos.yaml
 ```
 This will write the results into various files in the *results/* directory.